Today's guest post comes from digital marketing strategist Tracy Vides. Enjoy!

 Tell us your experience on Twitter @usertesting.

 Tracy Vides is a digital marketing strategist who works with small businesses and startups to help improve their content, SEO, and social presence.
-Tracy is also a prolific writer—her posts on ecommerce, social media, and conversion are regularly featured on tech blogs across the web.
+Tracy is also a prolific writer at Study Clerk—her posts on ecommerce, social media, and conversion are regularly featured on tech blogs across the web.